hosszubalazs/gocd-cypress/README.md

 # gocd-cypress

-Cypress runner for GoCD that:
+This package supports running Cypress in GoCD by offering the following features:

-- start a local development server of your application
+- start the local development server of your application
-- runs test in docker container when a CI environment is detected
+- run testing in a Docker container when the `CI` environment flag is set
 - creates a merged HTML report

 # Prerequisites